wolfvictorOSI/Edge-Data-Store-Docs/V1/Docker/EdgeDocker.md

     ENTRYPOINT ["./EdgeDataStore_linux-x64/OSIsoft.Data.System.Host"]
     ```

-2. Copy the _EdgeDataStore_linux-arm.tar_ file to the same directory as the Dockerfile.
+2. Copy the _EdgeDataStore_linux-arm.tar.gz_ file to the same directory as the Dockerfile.

 3. Run the following command line (sudo may be necessary):